Skip to main content

 Her first post-doc position and research fellowship looked at the awareness, knowledge, and implementation of the strength component of the UK’s Chief Medical Officers’ physical activity guidelines (University of Manchester in the UK).

-Ashley’s ambitions are to embed strength training into the healthcare system, moving toward a proactive and integrated approach to health and wellbeing, while reducing the burden and reliance on healthcare providers.
+Ashley’s ambitions are to embed evidence-based strength training into new places and spaces (such as the workplace, in our communities, and the healthcare system) - moving toward a proactive and integrated approach to health and wellbeing, while reducing the burden and reliance on carers and healthcare providers in later life.

 ResearcherID https://orcid.org/0000-0002-2121-3131